The Hunters Helping the Hungry

 and support of the New Jersey Health Department have kept the initial efforts moving forward.
 Many individual hunting clubs also support this program.

-Hunters participate in the program by donating deer through an approved butcher to the NORWESCAP (Phillipsburg, NJ) or Ocean Monmouth Food Banks or Food Bank of South Jersey.
+Hunters participate in the program by donating deer through an approved butcher to the NORWESCAP (Phillipsburg, NJ), Fulfill Food Bank (Monmouth/Ocean Counties), Food Bank of South Jersey, or Mercer Street Friends (Trenton).
 Processing fees are paid to the butcher by HHH from a fund consisting of donations and grants.
 Approved butchers are inspected by the State of New Jersey health department.
-Hunters not only spend time hunting and money for licenses and permits, but they also donate $10 to $65 of the professional meat processing fee when they drop a deer off for processing.

 After processing, donated venison is distributed by the Food Bank to over 400 needy feeding charities throughout New Jersey and to America’s Second Harvest Food Banks statewide.